We all would like to sell more. And this can often make us try really hard when selling when we are in front of

-First, prospects don’t mind buying something but they never enjoy being sold to.
+First, prospects don’t mind buying something but they don’t like being sold to.
 As soon as a sales person starts talking about their products and company, the other person begins to feel like a prospect and that they are being pitched.
 This is where there guard begins to go up and that is never good.

 Another reason why this is counterproductive is that every minute that a salesperson talks about their own stuff is a minute that could have been spent talking about the prospect.
 When salespeople jump to this area and primarily stay there, they miss out on great opportunities to learn more about the prospect.

 A common error that salespeople make is that they will try to sell to every prospect that they cross paths with.
 The problem with this is that not all of those prospects are good prospects and this leads to wasted time trying to get prospects to purchase that are not a good fit.

 When a salesperson can have clarity around what their ideal prospect looks like, they can then make better decisions about which prospects to be persistent with and which ones to walk away from.

 If you are able to do this, you will find that you are selling less because you are becoming more selective about who you spend your valuable time with.
 And the prospects that you end up pursuing fit better so you will not have to try as hard to sell when it is time to sell.

 3. Screen prospects by asking good qualifying questions

 To identify if a prospect is in the general vicinity of what you consider an ideal prospect, you should ask qualifying questions.
 You can do this when trying to hold back from talking too quickly about your products and company.

 In other words, before you get started on pitching your products, you can ask questions to learn more about the prospect.
 By you learning more about the prospect, not only are you going to identify if they are someone that you should try to sell to, but you are also building rapport and not triggering guardedness.